 Its hiking trails, rivers and stunning views will show you why Arkansas is called ‘The Natural State’.

-Pinnacle Mountain is a natural landmark of Arkansas and the main reason why thousands of visitors flock to the park every year.
+Pinnacle Mountain is a natural landmark of Arkansas and the main reason thousands of visitors flock to the park yearly.

 This 1,011 ft (308 m) cone-shaped peak is great to hike and provides 360-degree views of the lovely Arkansas River Valley below.